ludicast/ice/README.markdown

     class BookCube < Ice::BaseCube
       revealing :title, :author_id, :genre_id

+      def reviewer_names
+        @source.reviewers.map(&:name)
       end
+    end

 would provide a cube with access to the title, author_id and genre properties of the underlying ActiveRecord.
+In addition, it exposes a reviewer_names function that uses the @source instance variable to get at the record which is being filtered.

 These cubes also have simple belongs_to and has_many associations, so you can write things like: